uio-latex/phduio-article-based/README.md

 # PHDUIO – Article based thesis
-This LaTeX template is used for article based doctoral theses at the University of Oslo.
+This LaTeX template was used for article based doctoral theses at the University of Oslo.
+For the current official template, see [uiophdthesis](https://www.uio.no/english/about/designmanual/profile-in-use/latex/index.html).

 For monographic theses,
 see the template [PHDUIO – Monograph](https://github.com/martinhelso/phduio-monograph).